 Improves cardiovascular system

-We get such awesome benefits from cucumber juice, if you aren’t incorporating them as part of a regular juicing program, what are you waiting on now?!
+We get such awesome benefits from cucumber juice, if you aren’t incorporating them as part of a regular juicing program, what are you waiting on?!